 .

 I had always thought that upside-down pineapple cake sounded really good and should be this heavenly experience.
 Well, all the ones I have tried in the past few years, from one bakery or another, have been boring, dry and blah.
-That round slice of canned pineapple placed on top (in minis) and the rings (on the large) with those hard and dry red cherries… not my thing.
+That sad, round slice of canned pineapple placed on top (in minis) and the rings (on the large) with those hard and dry red cherries… not my thing.

-To be fair, I have to admit that I have not had the opportunity to try this cake from a good restaurant with a pastry chef, where the chance of a happy experience is much higher.
+To be fair, I have to admit that I have not had the opportunity to try this cake from a good restaurant with a serious pastry chef, where the chance of a happy experience is much higher.
 I have also not found this type of “old-fashioned” cake available at any of the really good bakeries I usually recommend.

 .